ashilohfaith-debug/The-Complete-Java-Masterclass/README.md

 # The-Complete-Java-Masterclass
 60 Days of Java: Documenting my journey

 Starting tomorrow (6th May, 2026), I’ll be documenting my 60-day journey of learning Java.
 Although I studied Java from grades 9 to 12, my experience was primarily focused on problem-solving rather than understanding its real-world applications.
-Through this Udemy course, I aim to go beyond the basics and explore how Java is used in Software Development.
+Through this Udemy course, I aim to go beyond the basics and explore how Java is used in software development.

 <br/>
 <br/>